MahboobMMonza/McMaster_1P13_P3_Recycling_System_Computing/Student_Files/CodeLogic.md

 Multiplying these quotients sets the wheel speed to be non-zero only in the [1, 1] case, allowing the Q-Bot to move forwards.
 The multiplication by 4 allows the Q-Bot to move faster for short bursts while maintaining controlled movement.

+#### *drop_bottle()*

+The need to control the tilting speed of the hopper arose from the occurrence of bottles being flung past bins during initial drop sequences.
+To control this effect, the rate of tilting was controlled using steps and delays for certain bottle types.
+This is akin to controlling the duration of the linear actuator being extended in steps, and therefore makes it a viable solution.

 [1]: virtual_environment_code.py